Recover

 • To recover all files from a remote destination, create a new directory with only the dest.conf and key.conf files, then run recover -c with this new directory.

 • If the local archive cache size is limited with the cache-size-limit config option, recover will not download archive files unless -a is used.
+Instead, archive files will be downloaded as needed.

 Recover Session